 - Delta Air Lines will fly from Honolulu to Atlanta

 - Hawaiian Airlines will fly from Honolulu to Boston, New York JFK, and Orlando

 - United Airlines will fly from Honolulu to Newark and Washington Dulles

 Hawaiian Airlines operates three routes to the east coast

-Airlines have an incredible amount of spare planes, in particular wide bodies, given international travel restrictions.
-We’re seeing American cut all kinds of long haul international flights, and at the same time find other ways to redeploy the planes, ranging from transcon flights to Hawaii flights.
+Airlines have an incredible number of spare planes, in particular wide bodies, given international travel restrictions.
+We’ve seen American cut all kinds of long haul international flights, and at the same time find other ways to redeploy the planes, ranging from transcon flights to Hawaii flights.

 This is a cool addition for the local Charlotte market, as well as for anyone originating on the east coast who wants to connect for the longest nonstop flight.
 Then again, there aren’t that many places that can be connected one-stop through Charlotte but not through Chicago or Dallas.

-What do you make of American’s new Charlotte to Dallas flight?
+What do you make of American’s Charlotte to Honolulu flight?